 Before joining Raymond James in 2015, Kevin worked at Merrill Lynch for 24 years.
 He earned a bachelor’s degree from Fordham University.
 He is a member of the Investment Management Consultants Association, the Society for Human Resource Management, the National Association of Plan Advisors and The Retirement Advisor Council.

 Throughout his career, Kevin has been committed to serving community organizations.
-He serves as chairman of the Board of Advisors for the Fordham University School of Professional and Continuing Studies.
-He has served as board member and treasurer of Meals on Wheels of Rockland, and trustee for St. Margaret of Antioch Church, and as a leader in the Boy Scouts of America.
+He currently serves on the Board of Directors for Rockland Hospital Guild as well as on the Finance Committee for United Hospice of Rockland.
+In the past he served as chairman of the Board of Advisors for the Fordham University School of Professional and Continuing Studies.
+He has also served as board member and treasurer of Meals on Wheels of Rockland, and trustee for St. Margaret of Antioch Church, and as a leader in the Boy Scouts of America

 In recognition of his efforts, he was named Meals on Wheels Business Man of the Year in 2015 and received the Fordham University Community Leadership Award in 2016.